Spain: Athletes take on police duties in the face of a pandemic

-MADRID (AP) – It has not been long since Saúl Craviotto was sitting in his kayak following the expected announcement by the Spanish Olympic Committee.
+It has not been long since Saúl Craviotto was sitting in his kayak following the expected announcement of the Spanish Olympic Committee.

 As the most successful Spanish athlete heading to the upcoming Tokyo Olympics, Craviotto was preparing to be named the delegation’s standard bearer for the opening ceremony.
 It was then that Spain had a sudden suspension of activities in the face of the new coronavirus pandemic and the Games were postponed until 2021.